 The company claims that it blocks period cramps, simple as that.

 We’re going to take a look at what the science says, what actual user are saying about the product and then weigh the pros and cons of this new machine in the feminine hygiene world.
-We’ll then give you our recommendation on whether or not you should consider this interesting, new menstruation pain relief product.
+We’ll then give you our recommendation on whether or not you should consider this interesting, new product.

-Livia Period Pain Relief: Buy it Online
+Livia Painful Periods Relief: Buy it Online

 The best place to get it is on Amazon.
 Shipping is usually free, it’s always quick and the packaging is discrete.
-If you want to reduce menstrual pain, then consider this machine.
+If you want to reduce pain, then consider this machine.

 Check it out today: